New Registrar FAQs

 First of all, FPH has a Specialty Registrar Committee with regional reps across the UK.
 They should get in touch with you at the beginning of your training to introduce themselves and give you access to the regional communications groups which will allow you to speak to other registrars.
 FPH has a variety of networking opportunities available as well.
 From joining a Special Interest Group to attending events, there are many opportunities to connect with other public health professionals.
 You can also follow us on Twitter @FPH where we encourage discussions across a range of public health topics.
 We’d also recommend following our President, Professor John Middleton, @doctorblooz.

-Typically you do Part A in ST2 and Part B in ST3.
-You usually sit the Part B exam around 9-12 months after you pass Part A.
+Typically you would take the Diplomate examination (DFPH) in ST2 and the Final Membership examination (MFPH) in ST3.
+You usually sit the MFPH examination around 9-12 months after you pass the DFPH examination.

 That’s excellent news!
 Our members are really important to us because they play a vital role in helping to govern the organisation, plan our long-term strategy, develop and maintain our curriculum & exams, audit our CPD, support our training courses and much more.
 Because you’re in the early stages of your public health career though, we would recommend getting involved with one of a great range of opportunities available to help you develop the professional and personal skills you need.
 For instance, you could join a special interest group (SIG) on a topic that you’re passionate about, you could get help shape public health policy or you could get involved in comms.
 For more information click here.